 Mailing and Marketing Solutions is on course to be the UK’s largest supplier of paper wrapping lines.
-It has a further four machines on order to join the three CMC lines installed earlier this year.
+It has a further four machines on order to join the three CMC and a Buhrs lines installed earlier this year.

 The new lines will work with paper reels printed on what will be the UK’s first Ricoh Pro VC70000 inkjet press.
 This is its litho substitute machine able to print without primer on coated as well as uncoated paper, aided by a new style of dryer.